John Waters (columnist): Urban/rural divide

 In Jiving at the Crossroads he wrote about what he perceived the divide between secular urban Ireland and rural areas.
 He felt that the former looked down on the latter.
 In his Hot Press radio column he had relied on stock images of rural life, but the book was an attempt to make amends.

 He was influenced by John Healy, admiring his works Nineteen Acres and The Death of an Irish Town.

 Change in audience

 From 2014 onwards, he mostly did not write to influence mainstream public opinion.
 The thirty-fourth Amendment of the Constitution of Ireland recognised same sex marriage in Ireland (previously held to be prohibited by the constitution) and the thirty-sixth Amendment of the Constitution of Ireland which changed the constitutional position on abortion.
 He no longer wrote for a mostly Irish audience, but for one centred on the United States, becoming involved in culture wars between conservatives and progressives.
 He now appeared on conservative podcasts with large audiences.

-Immigrants

-In 2020, he publicly supported the Great Replacement conspiracy theory.